WoWSQL/WoWSQL-typescript/README.md

 ### Can I use this in the browser?

 Yes!
 The SDK works in both Node.js and browser environments.
 However, **never expose your Service Role Key in client-side code** for production applications.
-Use Public API Key for authentication or Anonymous Key for limited database access.
-For full database operations, use a backend proxy.
+Use **Anonymous Key** for both authentication and limited database access.
+For full database operations, use a backend proxy with Service Role Key.

 ### What about rate limits?